Welcome to Pierre Jouvelot's homepage (last

 Grumann aircraft, please check the Grumman-Gang or the American Yankee Association.

 The Tiger AG-5B plane I used to own was tested in the November

 2008 issue of Info-pilote, the monthly magazine edited

 by the French Federation of Aviation (FFA).
 You're welcome to

 download the whole article (in PDF) here,

-on the cover image.
+or by clicking on the cover image.